Mimieam/TabSorter2/README.md

   - [x] Subdomain subsorting - WIP
   - [x] Options to automatically sort the tabs by title
   - [x] Search my tabs ( 😁 - idk yet how it gonna happen lol ) (*Done but not added to TS2*)
-- improve design :)
+- [ ] Improve the design :)

-v0.0.5 - 06/22/18 - Added new features and improved icon for visibility
+### v0.0.5 - 06/22/18 - Added new features and improved icon for visibility

 - fixed windows id bug on split
 - added tab recycling